Before I start, I want to clarify something.

 The fact is that our thoughts aren’t solely responsible for our reality.
 Our vibration doesn’t always attract experiences that “match it.”
 Otherwise, compassionate people wouldn’t die horrible deaths, and cruel people wouldn’t live fantastic lives.

 We desperately want to make the Law of Attraction explain everything in life because it makes us feel safe and like we’re in control.
 That is understandable.
-But if we truly want to experience unconditional love and peace, we need to admit that there are some holes in this theory.
+But if we truly want to experience unconditional love and inner peace, we need to admit that there are some holes in this theory.
 We need to find the courage to be free of ideas that are inherently limiting.

 The LOA (Lust, Obsession Attachment)